uziel78/Nexter-project/README.md

 The project focuses on some more advanced css and sass consepts in general, but notably features the following key features:

-- Advanced Grid-techniques...
+- advanced Grid-techniques...
-- grids within grids
+- many grids within grids
 - small components using grids
 - repsonsive components without media queries
 - images in grids
 - overlapping grid-items
+- vertical spanning in responsive layout using CSS Grid techniques
+- ::before and ::after as Grid items
--
+- grids and media queries